RohanKatyayani/Data-Structures-Algorithms-DSA/README.md

 - **9th October 2025 (Graphs – Topological Sorting)**
   - ✔️ Implemented Topological Sorting using Kahn’s Algorithm (BFS)
   - ✔️ Detected Cycles in Directed Graphs using In-Degree Logic

+- **10th October 2025 (Graphs – Shortest Path Algorithms)**
+  - ✔️ Implemented Shortest Path in Unweighted Graphs using BFS
+  - ✔️ Implemented Dijkstra’s Algorithm for Weighted Graphs
+  - ✔️ Fixed KeyError bug by tracking all unique nodes in the graph

 *(Updates will be pushed here 🚀)*